Proto4j/proto4j-swing/README.md

 public static void main(String[]args){
     // create a basic entry
     Entry<HelloWorldGUI> entry = Entry.of(HelloWorldGUI.class);
-    // add the action listener
+    // add the action listener by adding it with the ActionHandler annotation entry.linkAction(new HelloWorldListener());
+    // or add it directly
-    entry.linkAction(new HelloWorldListener());
+    entry.linkAction("button", ActionListener.class, new HelloWorldListener());
     entry.start();
 }
 ````